 Not all of the interior scenes were shot at Madewood.
 Actress Jennifer Coolidge’s Lower Garden District New Orleans home made appearances in The Beguiled during takes in the music room, parlor and bedrooms.
 The high ceilings!
 The silk drapes!
 The incredible antiques!
 I wish her home was published somewhere but, alas, this is all I could dig up.

 I watched the original The Beguiled starring Clint Eastwood to see if the houses resembled each other.
 Turns out, the plantations are but mere miles from each other in Louisiana.
 Ashland-Belle Helene Plantation is now a corporate holding not open to the public but you can drive by it!

 And about that cemetery on the Madewood plantation?
 Local legend has it that a long deceased member of the Pugh family was buried in one of the plots with her small white dog.
-One day, a guest of the B&B found herself being followed down a hallway by a small ivory canine that no one ever saw again.
+One day, a guest of the B&B found herself being followed down a hallway by a petite ivory canine that no one ever saw again.
 There was also an incident in the dining room of a large epergne (a decorative piece made of glass and crystal) flying across the table all in front of a Metropolitan Opera tenor who was a guest.